thekalinga/books-raw/repo/introduction-to-international-law/04-nature-origins-and-basis-of-international-law.md

 concentrated attention on the actual practice of States by emphasising, perhaps unduly, that only those rules which States do in fact observe can be rules of international law.
-This has led to a more realistic outlook in works on inter- national law, and to the elimination of much that was academic, sterile, and doctrinal.
+This has led to a more realistic outlook in works on international law, and to the elimination of much that was academic, sterile, and doctrinal.

 ### Sanctions of Observance of International Law